 Hwaseong-si Gyeonggi-do, South Korea Travel Guide

-Autumn (September-November) offers cool, crisp air and clear skies, with temperatures similar to spring, ranging from 10-20°C (50-68°F).
-Humidity drops, and foliage displays stunning red and gold hues, especially in October.
-Winter (December-February) temperatures drop significantly, often ranging from 0 to -10°C (32-14°F).
+Autumn (September-November) offers cool, clean air and clear skies, with temperatures similar to spring, ranging from 10-20°C (50-68°F).
+Humidity drops, and foliage displays stunning red and gold hues, especially during The month of october.
+Winter (December-February) the temperature drops significantly, often ranging from 0 to -10°C (32-14°F).
 The air is dry, and occasional snowfall occurs, creating picturesque landscapes.

 Late June to early August